 Pesticide use can negatively impact the health of our community and environment.
 Using home and garden pesticides may not always be the best solution, as they often amplify lawn and garden problems and pose a risk to people, pets, wildlife and beneficial insects (like bees and ladybugs).

 Rainfall and overwatering can cause excess pesticides and fertilizers from your lawn and garden to run off via storm drains into our creeks and lake, impacting the health and habitat of fish and aquatic organisms.

-As part of the Pesticide Free education and awareness campaign, the City offered free workshops designed to provide the residents with knowledge and tools to make healthier, more environmentally-friendly yard maintenance choices.
+As part of the Pesticide Free education and awareness campaign, the City offers free, virtual workshops designed to provide residents with the knowledge and tools to make healthier, more environmentally friendly yard maintenance choices.

 View the Pesticide Free Workshop videos: